LED Light Replacement Cost NZ – 2026 Auckland Price Guide

 How much does it cost to replace a downlight with LED in NZ?

 Replacing a single downlight with LED in New Zealand typically costs $50–$110 installed, including the fitting and electrician labour.
 For bulk replacements of 10 or more lights, the per-light cost drops to $39–$70.
 The total depends on the fitting quality, number of lights, and whether any additional wiring work is needed.
-Always use a registered electrician.
+For anything beyond a like-for-like swap, use a registered electrician.

 How much does a whole-house LED upgrade cost in Auckland?